patmonardo/Yoga/Sankara/BG/BG-C07/gita-7.22.md

 The Lord's compassionate facilitation allows devotees to pursue their paths, but He also subtly guides them toward the ultimate realization that true fulfillment lies beyond transient desires.
 Recognizing the Lord as the supreme granter of all results encourages devotees to seek deeper understanding and align their devotion toward the Absolute.

 ---

+## Next Steps

+- **Reflect on the Nature of Desires**:

+  - Contemplate how fulfilling desires may not lead to lasting happiness or ultimate benefit.

+- **Seek the Ultimate Goal**:

+  - Aim to direct your devotion toward the Supreme Lord, seeking liberation rather than temporary gains.

+- **Understand the Law of Karma**:

+  - Study how actions and their results are administered by the Divine according to cosmic justice.

+- **Cultivate Dispassion**:

+  - Practice detachment from desires, focusing on spiritual growth and self-realization.

+- **Proceed to Verse 23**:

+  - Explore how the results obtained from worshiping other deities are limited and temporary compared to the eternal benefits of devotion to the Supreme.

+---

+Feel free to continue with the next verse or specify any particular aspect you'd like to delve deeper into.
+I'm here to assist you in your journey through the profound teachings of the Bhagavad Gita.